 • Hire Sins Invalid, a Ford grantee, to give a workshop or presentation to your organization.
 Sins Invalid created the framework for disability justice, which centers black disabled queer voices.
 Read more about the framework in this article, and in the book, Skin, Tooth, and Bone, by Patty Berne and Sins Invalid.

-• Work with the National Alliance of Multicultural Disabled Advocates, an organization led by disabled black, indigenous and people of color organizers, to create workshops and discussion sessions on intersectional organizing.
+• Work with the National Alliance of Melanin Disabled Advocates, an organization led by disabled black, indigenous and people of color organizers, to create workshops and discussion sessions on intersectional organizing.

 • Hire Keri Gray to learn more about best practices around disability inclusion and intersectionality.